 FX risk is mostly hedged in the spot market.
-The Local Treasury departments outside Cyprus, hedge their position (arising out of customer transactions) with the Group Treasury in Nicosia and only transact with other market participants in limited cases (e.g. when there is a bank holiday in Cyprus).
-The Group Treasury in Nicosia then covers its FX position by entering into FX deals with other banks.
+The local treasury departments outside Cyprus, hedge their position (arising from customer transactions) with Group Treasury in Nicosia and only transact with other market participants in limited cases (e.g. when there is a bank holiday in Cyprus).
+Group Treasury in Nicosia then covers its FX position by entering into FX deals with other banks.
 Other instruments used to hedge FX risk include FX forwards and FX swaps.